-Isolate anyone presenting with a rash and fever straight away measles starts with a 2 to 4 day "prodromal" phase before the rash appears, with coryza, cough, conjunctivitis and a fever fever typically increases, to peak around rash onset rash generally starts behind the ears, spreads to the face and then expands onto the trunk and can become generalised.
-The rash is red, blotchy, maculopapular (not itchy) and lasts around 3 to 7 days infectious from 4 days before rash onset and for 4 full days after - several other common rash illnesses have similar presentations (especially in young children) e.g. roseola, parvovirus intection and scarlet fever, and so identification on clinical features alone
+- measies starts with a 2 to 4 day "prodromal" phase before the rash appears, with coryza, cough, conjunctivitis and a fever - · fever typically increases, to peak around rash onset - rash generally starts behind the ears, spreads to the face and then expands onto the trunk and can become generalised.
+The rash is red, blotchy, maculopapular (not litchy) and lasts around 3 to 7 days - the rash is more difficult to spot on dark skin (see images 3, 4 and 5) - Koplik spots may appear around the time of the rash and last for 2 to 3 days so can easily be missed.
+They are small white or blush/white lesions on the buccal mucosa.
+They can be confused with other lesions in the mouth and so their suspected presence is an unreliable marker of measies - the infectious period spans 8 days i.e. cases are infectious from 4 days before rash onset and for 4 full days after - several other common rash illnesses have similar presentations (especially in young children) e.g. roseola, servovirus infection and scarlet fever, and so identification on clinical features alone may be unreliable